 That’s the theory and it’s worth noting that there’s currently no scientific consensus that kinesthetic learning even exists.

-Plenty of reputable scientists from the educational psychology field consider it a myth and a widespread confirmation bias.
-Namely, people who think they’re kinesthetic learners will do better with hands-on, experiential learning and do markedly worse with visual learning and auditory learning.
+Plenty of reputable scientists from the educational psychology field consider kinesthetic learning a myth and a widespread confirmation bias.
+People who think they’re kinesthetic learners will do better with hands-on, experiential learning and do markedly worse with visual learning and auditory learning.

-What are Some Jobs Good for Kinesthetic Learners?
+What are Some Jobs and Careers Good for Kinesthetic Learners?

-Jobs good for kinesthetic learners are those where there’s a lot of movement and hand work involved.
+Jobs and careers good for kinesthetic learners are those where there’s a lot of movement and hand work involved.

 Some of these jobs are: